Sex Tape (film): Plot

 Jay and Annie Hargrove are a married couple who used to have sex at every opportunity.
-Now, after having two kids, they rarely are intimate.
+Now, after having two kids, they are rarely intimate.

 Getting her mother to keep the kids overnight, the couple try roleplaying and try having sex in less orthodox parts of the house, but then Jay struggles to get an erection.
 So, Annie suggests making a sex tape and they film themselves having sex in every position listed in The Joy of Sex on his tablet.

 When done, Annie asks Jay to delete the recording to be safe, but an application on the tablet ends up instead inadvertently synchronizing the video to several iPads he had given away over time.
 After failing to get it out of the cloud, they set out to get back all of the gifted iPads, leading to a series of awkward encounters and close calls.

 The couple relatively easily manage to delete the video on both her mother's and their son's tablets.
 Their close friends, Robbie and Tess, invite them in and then Annie and Jay end up having to explain themselves.
 Their friends, without any real plans, tag along as they seek the tablets.

 Their most challenging recovery of a tablet is from the house of Annie's potential boss, Hank Rosenbaum.
 Under the guise of seeking money for a charity, Annie distracts him while Jay searches the house for the tablet.
 In the process, she tries cocaine for the first time and Jay battles with Hank's German shepherd.

 In the end, Robbie and Tess are the ones who get it back.

 After collecting the iPads and deleting the videos, their friend's son, Howard, threatens to upload a copy of their sex tape to YouPorn unless they give him $25,000.
 After failing to get the money, they break into the YouPorn headquarters and begin to destroy their web servers.

 The couple's plan is quickly thwarted when an alarm sounds.
 The owner, his guards and his wife confront them and threaten to call the police.
 However, after explaining it was to protect their family, their two young children come out.
 The owner's wife convinces him to take pity on them, so he agrees not to do so in exchange for $15,000 to cover the damage.
 Removing their video, he explains that all they had to do to have a video removed was send him an email request to do so.

 After they have deleted all videos, Howard comes over to the house and gives Jay the only remaining copy of the video on a USB flash drive.
 This is in exchange for being allowed to hang out with their son, Clive, since he is his only friend.

 As the film comes to a close, Jay and Annie decide to watch the video once themselves.
 Afterwards, they take the USB flash drive and go outside to smash it with a hammer, blend it, burn it with fire, and bury the remains.